pxgrid/ui-spec-md/README.md

 When you make app screen documentation, you may need to have UI Flows Graph

-Screen Spec MD arrows to contain special code blocks to draw UI Flows with markdown friendly easy syntax.
+UI Spec MD arrows to contain special code blocks to draw UI Flows with markdown friendly easy syntax.
 Here is a markdown example with the code block for UI Flows.

     ---